 Or you could be working as a community care worker, supporting people living with a disability, by bathing, dressing or feeding them.
 Your aim will be to support people living a full life.

 As you gain more experience and upskill, you may advance to a care supervisor position, or a program or community coordinator.
 Or you may choose to specialise in a particular area, such as leisure and health.

 A career as an aged care worker offers many benefits beyond personal meaning and a competitive salary.
 The demand for highly skilled workers is always increasing in the growing aged care sector, which means job security can be higher than in other sectors.
 As is the flexibility to work hours that suit you and your circumstances, and can have the benefit of higher hourly rate.

-If you’re just starting to consider aged care work, the Certificate III in Individual Support will give you a qualification to gain employment in the sector.
+If you’re just starting to consider aged care work, the CHC33015 Certificate III in Individual Support will give you the qualification you need to get started in the sector.
 You’ll learn technical, factual knowledge, as well as theoretical concepts so you can provide person-centred support.
 This course also includes a practical component, so when you’re ready to enter the job market, you have both qualifications and experience to support your application.

 If you’re already working in the sector, you may consider advancing your skills and career with the CHC43015 Certificate IV in Ageing Support.
 This course will build on your existing skills and qualifications, and could open new career pathways to supervising or managerial roles, as well as higher salaries.